MoriyaShiine/enchancement/README.md

   * Hoes have slower attack speed but more attack damage and attack reach.
   * Fishing Bobbers are thrown more accurately.
   * Fishing Bobbers pull the root vehicle of the hooked entity.
+  * Enchanted Books stack to 16, and display the names of their enchantments in Bundles.
 * Rebalance Projectiles
   * Projectiles ignore invulnerability frames and deal less damage per hit that would have been blocked.
   * Projectiles negate velocity on hit.